zeeshan-kiyani/backend-hiring-test-1/README.md

-# TuringTech - Backend technical test
+# TuringTech - Backend technical test (Intermediate)

 This test is a part of our hiring process for [backend positions](https://www.turingtechnologies.org/careers).
 It should take you between 2 and 4 hours depending on your experience.
 Hope you will have as much fun as we did coding this test!